camunda-consulting/camunda-7-code-examples/one-time-examples/acm-showcase/README.md

 This example contains a CMMN model: [creditApplication.cmmn](https://github.com/camunda/camunda-consulting/blob/master/one-time-examples/acm-showcase/src/main/resources/creditApplication.cmmn).

-CMMN is a specification (close to the first release) of the OMG: [CMMN](http://www.omg.org/spec/CMMN/).
+CMMN is a specification of the OMG: [CMMN](http://www.omg.org/spec/CMMN/).

 Currently there is limited modeling support, but the [CMMN Web Modeler](http://www.cmmnwebmodeler.com/) might help.
 The CMMN looks like this: